zeke/gemini-media-interpreter/README.md

 It can interpret:

-- Audio files on your computer
+- Audio files on your computer (mp3, m4a, etc)
-- Video files on your computer
+- Video files on your computer (mp4, mov, etc)
-- YouTube videos
+- YouTube videos (by URL)

 ---